infiniteflight/infiniteflight-docs/atc-guide/tower/departures.md

 Manual

-: Controller can issue the LUAW command to more than one aircraft provided it will not compromise the integrity of the first aircraft that is due to depart.
+: Controllers can issue the LUAW command to more than one aircraft provided it will not compromise the integrity of the first aircraft that is due to depart.
 [More info?](/guide/atc-manual/3.-tower/3.2-departures#3.2.3)